 Vegan Momma's Comments:

 Hi fellow Vegan Momma!

 Poop is one of those fascinating baby topics that to non-parents is totally disgusting.
 But for us, it really can tell us quite a bit about how the human body is functioning.
 I actually remember googling this very topic and not finding much information, so I'm glad you came here to discuss.

-At our newborn photo shoot, our photographer said that normally newborn poop has no scent and ours actually smelled sweet.
+At our newborn photo shoot in 2013, our photographer said that normally newborn poop has no scent and ours actually smelled sweet.
 Interesting, right?
 I told her what I eat and she guessed that it's likely related.
 How could it not be?